yogevshalmon/yogevshalmon.github.io/_news/PhD_acceptence.md

 <b>Exciting News: PhD Acceptance at the Technion! </b>

-I am thrilled to announce that I have been accepted into the PhD program at the Technion (Israel Institute of Technology) at the Data and Decision faculty.
+I am thrilled to announce that I have been accepted into the PhD program at the Technion (Israel Institute of Technology) in the Faculty of Data and Decision Sciences.
-My supervisor are: Alexander Nadel & Ofer Strichman
+My supervisors are Alexander Nadel and Ofer Strichman.